telekom-security/tpotce/README.md

 - A working internet connection

 ### Everything Installation (Everything)
+This installation type is currently only available via ISO Creator.
 When installing the T-Pot ISO image, make sure the target system (physical/virtual) meets the following minimum requirements:
 - 8 GB RAM
 - 128 GB disk or larger (128 GB SSD or larger recommended)